AviatrixSystems/terraform-modules-copilot/copilot_cluster_initialize_azure/README.md

 ### Description

 This Terraform module initializes a newly created Aviatrix Copilot Cluster.
 This module assumes that the controller, main copilot and copilot nodes are all deployed on Azure.
+The following actions are performed:
+1. Sleep 10 min for copilot instances to get ready
+2. Modify the security groups for controller and copilot instances
+3. Try to log in controller
+4. Try to log in main copilot and cluster nodes
+5. Log in controller to get CID
+6. Initialize copilot cluster
+7. Check initialization status

 ### Example of Launching Copilot Instances and Initializing the Cluster